-Tech Mahindra Launches Generative AI Powered Ops amplifAIer, a Digital Assistant for IT Support Engineers
+Tech Mahindra Launches Generative Ai Powered Ops Amplifaier, A Digital Assistant For It Support Engineers

-New Delhi, September 6th, 2023: Tech Mahindra, a leading provider of digital transformation, consulting, and business re-engineering services and solutions, today announced the launch of ‘Ops amplifAIer’ solution under TechM amplifAI0->∞ suit of AI offerings and solutions.
+New Delhi Tech Mahindra, a leading provider of digital transformation, consulting, and business re-engineering services and solutions, today announced the launch of 'Ops amplifAIer' solution under TechM amplifAI0->∞ suit of AI offerings and solutions.
 The solution will amplify the productivity of support engineers by providing a single pane integrated view with all the contextual information and tools to resolve issues.
 It will also enable team collaboration and generative AI assistance capabilities and make the processes future-proofed in a responsible manner.

 Tech Mahindra's Ops amplifAIer solution integrates with existing ITOps tools to collect the contextual information related to an IT ticket/alert and uses generative AI to analyze the collected data.
 It further identifies the probable root cause, diagnose, recommend remediation actions, and generate the corresponding automation scripts.
 The solution comes with an enterprise automation catalogue that enables the reuse of automation artefacts like scripts or workflows across the enterprise.